bilegg/ToDoApp/README.md

 ```

-Server with hot-reload is listening at http://localhost:8080/
+Server with hot-reloading is listening at http://localhost:8080/